 A solar system usually adds value to your property, but the amount it adds largely depends on the property market – not the value of the system itself.
 With that in mind, if you’re considering installing solar before selling your home, talk to the real estate first to see if that will help the home’s value.

 What size solar system should I opt for?

-A solar system will produce approximately four times its listed capacity each day.
+A solar system will produce approximately four times its listed size each day.
 For example, a 3kW system will produce around 12kWh of electricity.
 The average household will use around 16 to 20 kWh of electricity per day – however only a fraction of this is used through the middle of the day when solar is at maximum output.
-Unless you have a generous feed-in tariff or solar storage system, a large solar system might cost you more than you will reasonable recoup in bill savings.
+Unless you have a generous feed-in tariff or solar storage system, a large solar system might cost you more than you will reasonably recoup in bill savings.